Is It Too Late? No. Start Now.

 What all of them have in common is that none of them were starting from scratch.
 They all brought something different and unique to their work, different from everyone else who had gone ahead of them.

-No Such Thing As a Fresh Start
+No Such Thing As 'Scratch'

 Before we get going, it can feel daunting to start from scratch.
 There's nothing quite so as unsettling as a blank page and no clue what to write.